Medically reviewed by Aimee Paik, MD

 A quick Google search for “lash serums” will produce list after list of “The Best Eyelash Growth Serums” and “Eyelash Growth Serums That Work.”
 Can these products back up their marketing claims with results?
 It is unclear.
 Since these products do not undergo testing for effectiveness, there’s no way to say whether they will grow your lashes or live up to their claims.
 Over-the-counter lash serums are FDA-approved to aid in the overall health of your lashes, but are not approved to grow longer, stronger, or darker lashes.
 Since Latisse is FDA-approved for that type of growth, you know you are spending your money on a treatment that will get results.

-If you’re looking for a tried-and-true way to grow your lashes, an Apostrophe dermatologist is just a few clicks away.
-Latisse is backed by our doctors (and by research) so you can feel good knowing you’re getting a treatment that is tested and proven to work.
+If you’re looking for a tried-and-true way to grow your lashes, you can get access through Apostrophe.
+Latisse is backed by doctors (and by research) so you can feel good knowing you’re getting a treatment that is tested and proven to work.

 Have you tried Latisse?
-Tell us about it on Twitter @hi_apostrophe or shoot an email to firstname.lastname@example.org.
+Tell us about it on Twitter @hi_apostrophe.